savannahghi/shared_ui_components/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the project which the suggestion is related to.
+- **Include screenshots** which help you demonstrate the steps or point out the part of the project which the suggestion is related to.
 - **Explain why this enhancement would be useful** to most of our users and isn't something that can or should be implemented as a [community package](#sil-software-and-packages).
 - **List some other packages or applications where this enhancement exists.**
 - **Specify which version of the project you're using.** You can get the exact version by running `flutter doctor -v` in your terminal.